Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 Developed International Markets: Europe, Japan, and Beyond

-Developed international markets represent a group of economically mature, politically stable countries with well-regulated financial systems.
-These markets offer investors access to some of the world’s largest and most established corporations, often at valuations that are considerably lower than their U.S. counterparts.
-For investors looking to begin their international stock investing journey, developed markets provide a familiar and relatively low-risk entry point.
+Developed international markets comprise a group of economically mature, politically stable countries with well-regulated financial systems.
+These markets give investors access to some of the world’s largest and most established corporations, frequently at valuations considerably lower than those of their US counterparts.
+For investors beginning the international stock-investing journey, developed markets provide a familiar and relatively low-risk entry point.

 European Markets

-Europe is home to some of the world’s most recognizable companies and brands.
-The continent’s major stock exchanges — including the London Stock Exchange, Euronext (Paris, Amsterdam, Brussels), the Frankfurt Stock Exchange, and SIX Swiss Exchange — collectively represent approximately 16% of global market capitalization.
+Europe is home to some of the world’s most recognisable companies and brands.
+The continent’s major stock exchanges—including the London Stock Exchange, Euronext (Paris, Amsterdam, Brussels), the Frankfurt Stock Exchange, and the SIX Swiss Exchange—collectively represent approximately 16 per cent of global market capitalisation.

-• United Kingdom: Despite Brexit disruptions, the UK remains a major financial center.
-The FTSE 100 is home to global giants like Shell, AstraZeneca, Unilever, and HSBC.
-UK stocks tend to offer higher dividend yields than U.S. stocks, making them attractive for income-focused investors interested in building a recession-proof portfolio.
+• United Kingdom: Despite Brexit-related disruption, the UK remains a major financial centre.
+The FTSE 100 includes global firms such as Shell, AstraZeneca, Unilever, and HSBC.
+UK stocks tend to offer higher dividend yields than US stocks, which makes them attractive for income-focused investors building a recession-resistant portfolio.

-• Germany: Europe’s largest economy features the DAX index with industrial powerhouses like Siemens, SAP, BASF, and BMW.
+• Germany: Europe’s largest economy features the DAX index, with industrial firms such as Siemens, SAP, BASF, and BMW.
 German companies benefit from strong engineering traditions and robust export markets.

-• France: The CAC 40 includes luxury goods leaders LVMH and Hermes, energy giant TotalEnergies, and pharmaceutical company Sanofi.
+• France: The CAC 40 includes luxury-goods leaders LVMH and Hermès, the energy company TotalEnergies, and the pharmaceutical firm Sanofi.
 France’s luxury sector has been a standout performer globally.

-• Switzerland: Home to Nestle, Roche, and Novartis, Switzerland punches well above its weight in global market cap.
+• Switzerland: Home to Nestlé, Roche, and Novartis, Switzerland is disproportionately represented in global market capitalisation relative to its size.
 Swiss companies are known for quality, stability, and strong corporate governance.

-European stocks generally trade at lower price-to-earnings ratios than U.S. stocks.
-As of early 2026, the MSCI Europe index trades at approximately 13-14x forward earnings, compared to 20-22x for the S&P 500.
-This “valuation discount” means European companies offer more earnings per dollar invested, though the discount partially reflects slower economic growth and less exposure to high-growth technology sectors.
+European stocks generally trade at lower price-to-earnings ratios than US stocks.
+As of early 2026, the MSCI Europe index trades at approximately thirteen to fourteen times forward earnings, compared with twenty to twenty-two times for the S&P 500.
+This “valuation discount” means European companies provide more earnings per dollar invested, although the discount partially reflects slower economic growth and reduced exposure to high-growth technology sectors.

 Japan

-Japan is the world’s third-largest equity market and has undergone a remarkable transformation in recent years.
-After decades of stagnation following the 1989 bubble, Japanese stocks have surged since 2023, driven by corporate governance reforms, improving shareholder returns, and a shift away from decades of deflationary thinking.
+Japan is the world’s third-largest equity market and has undergone a notable transformation in recent years.
+After decades of stagnation following the 1989 bubble, Japanese stocks have risen since 2023, driven by corporate governance reforms, improving shareholder returns, and a shift away from decades of deflationary thinking.

-The Tokyo Stock Exchange’s reforms — including pressure on companies trading below book value to improve capital efficiency — have been a game-changer.
+The Tokyo Stock Exchange’s reforms—including pressure on companies trading below book value to improve capital efficiency—represent a substantial shift.
 Japanese companies are increasingly buying back shares, raising dividends, and unwinding cross-shareholdings.
-The Nikkei 225 surpassed its 1989 all-time high in 2024, signaling a structural shift in how Japanese corporations approach shareholder value.
+The Nikkei 225 surpassed its 1989 all-time high in 2024, signalling a structural shift in how Japanese corporations approach shareholder value.

 Key Japanese companies include Toyota, Sony, Keyence, Tokyo Electron, and SoftBank.
 Japan is particularly strong in automotive, electronics, precision manufacturing, and semiconductor equipment.